bplaat/nbl/README.md

 It is a mix of **JavaScript**, **PHP** and **Lua**.
 But not all the language features are implemented in the interpreter yet.

 ## Things todo:
+- Expand stdlib
+- Tenary operator
+- Assign operators
 - Free stuff: no mem leaks
-- Tenary operator
-- Expand stdlib
 - Classes?
 - Syntax hightlighting vscode?